Skip to content

 • Selected contact lens related inflammatory events when infection has been reasonably excluded and follow-up is planned.

-Safety rules and when to avoid combination drops
+When to avoid combination drops

 • Large or central epithelial defect of uncertain cause